After discovering you are pregnant, it’s likely you’ve had to make some changes to what you eat and drink.

 But if you like the occasional alcoholic drink, you may be a little worried that you’re going to be in for a long and potentially boring nine months.

-However, the truth is there are plenty of fun and exciting drink options out there for pregnant women, especially as mixologists and alcohol brands are coming up with great tasting non-alcoholic variants.
+However, the truth is there are plenty of fun and exciting drink options out there for pregnant women, especially as mixologists and beverage brands are coming up with great tasting low and no variants.

 So let’s take a look at what to drink during pregnancy besides water, with our list of the best non alcoholic drinks for pregnancy.

 - Best Alcohol Free Drinks For Pregnancy

 - Best Stout

 - Best Rosé

 - Best Champagne

 - Can Pregnant Women Drink Non Alcoholic Beer or Non-Alcoholic Wine?

 - What Is The Best Alcohol To Drink When Pregnant?